 Great-West Lifeco believes in the importance of good corporate governance and the central role played by Directors in the governance process.
 Great-West Lifeco believes that sound corporate governance is essential to the well-being of the Corporation and its shareholders.

-The Corporation is an international financial services holding company with interests in life insurance, health insurance, asset management, investment and retirement savings and reinsurance businesses.
+The Corporation is an international financial services holding company, with interests in life insurance, health insurance, asset management, investment and retirement savings, and reinsurance businesses.
 The Corporation has operations in Canada, the United States and Europe through Great-West Life, London Life, Canada Life, Great-West Financial, Putnam, Canada Life Limited and Irish Life.

 All of the Directors are also directors of Great-West Life, London Life and Canada Life, and most of the directors of Great-West Financial and Putnam are also Directors of the Corporation.
-Each of Great-West Life, London Life, Canada Life and Great-West Financial has adopted essentially the same Board and Committee mandates and other governance structures, processes and practices as the Corporation, and the Board monitors whether the mandates and other governance structures, processes and practices have been implemented and/or followed by these subsidiaries.
+Each of Great-West Life, London Life, Canada Life and Great-West Financial has adopted essentially the same Board and Board Committee mandates and other governance structures, processes and practices as the Corporation, and the Board monitors whether the mandates and other governance structures, processes and practices have been implemented and/or followed by these subsidiaries.

 In 2005, the Canadian Securities Administrators (the "CSA") adopted National Policy 58-201 - Corporate Governance Guidelines (the "Policy") which sets forth a number of suggested guidelines on corporate governance practices (the "CSA Guidelines").
 Under the Policy, issuers are encouraged to consider the CSA Guidelines in developing their own corporate governance practices.